 It has an average rating of 8.1 out of 10.
 However, couples rate it as 8.9 on average, which is slightly higher.

-The hotel gets good reviews and it is significantly cheaper than the average hotel prices in Aalborg (and Denmark in general).
-The reception is open 24 hours, and you can expect tremendous service.
-If you want to shop, the mall Friis is right next to the hotel.
+The hotel gets good reviews and it is significantly cheaper than the other hotels in Aalborg (and Denmark in general).
+The reception is open 24 hours, and you can expect solid service.
+If you want to shop, the mall Friis is located right next to the hotel.
 Cabinn Aalborg might not be the most luxurious hotel in Aalborg, but it is definitely the place where you get the most value for the money.

 Hostels and B&B

 Youth Hostel Aalborg is the most popular hostel for young travelers and it is located 3.5 kilometers away from the center, equivalent to around 40 minutes of walking.
-We recommend you to find a hotel instead – not that there’s anything wrong with the hostel, but regarding location you might as well pay a bit extra and stay where you’re closer to everything.
+We recommend you find a hotel instead – not that there’s anything wrong with this hostel, but when it comes to location, you might as well pay a bit extra and stay where you’re closer to everything.

 Alternatively, take a look at Aalborg Vandrehjem, a classic hostel in the northwestern part of the city.
-While more central than Youth Hostel Aalborg, we still recommend you to find a hotel instead.
+While more central than Youth Hostel Aalborg, we still recommend that you find a hotel instead.
 The price is not much different, so it’s better to get a comfy hotel experience instead.
+If you enjoy the hostel experience, you can choose it though!

-There are many private bed and breakfasts around Aalborg; although usually located a bit outside of the center.
+There are many private bed and breakfasts around Aalborg; although they are usually located a bit outside of the city center.

 Regarding Airbnb apartments, there should be a few good options.
 You can expect similar prices to hotel rooms, but with a bit more personal freedom, of course.
 There are some upsides and downsides to using Airbnb, but it’s generally a fine solution when you’re looking for a place to stay in Aalborg.
-We are not familiar with any specific Airbnb apartments, but you can take a look yourself at their website.
+We are not familiar with any specific Airbnb apartments in Aalborg, but you can take a look at the website and check the options.

-This hotel is located right in front of the airport, and it takes just 1 minute to walk inside the check-in area.
+This hotel is located right in front of the airport, and it takes just 1 minute to walk from the hotel to the check-in area of the airport.
+Super easy and practical.

-Expect to pay around 70 EUR/USD for a night in a regular room.
-The hotel is quite nice, and you can also enjoy a breakfast there.
-However, it is a bit impractical if you want to discover the city of Aalborg and all of its attractions, since you have to take the bus back and forward.
-But if you simply need to stay close to the airport for transportation reasons, this is the one to pick.
+Expect to pay around 100 EUR/USD for a night in a regular room.
+Perhaps more if you travel in the peak of the summer or during the Aalborg Carnival.
+The hotel is quite nice, and you can also enjoy breakfast there.
+However, it is a bit impractical if you want to discover the city of Aalborg and all of its attractions since you have to take the bus back and forth.
+But if you simply need to stay close to the airport for transportation reasons, this is the hotel to select.

 Hotels in nearby towns

-Many travelers fly in to Aalborg since its airport is the gateway to Northern Denmark.
+Many travelers fly into Aalborg since its airport is the unofficial gateway to Northern Denmark.

-For more information about hotels and apartments a bit outside of Aalborg, but in the same region as Aalborg, take a look at one of the following articles:
+For more information about hotels and apartments outside of Aalborg, but in the same region as Aalborg, take a look at the following articles: